darachm/itermae/source/usage/tutorial.rst

     id: 'input'

 which sets the ID as the 'input' sequence group - the input sequence.
-Instead, we can use this field like the 'description' field - this is especially useful for passing metadata through formats like SAM.
-Here we stick the 'sampleIndex' onto the ID in SAM.
+Instead, we can set it to 'id' for the input id, or use this field like the 'description' field - this is especially useful for passing metadata through formats like SAM.
+Here we stick the 'sampleIndex' onto the ID in SAM, and of course output in SAM format:

 .. jupyter-execute::
     :stderr: